A blog by Susan Hardy.

 “It can’t be something like a black hole doing it, because that would affect only the galaxies in the neighborhood of the black hole,” Mersini-Houghton says.
 Whatever’s making these galaxies move is influencing a huge amount of mass.
 Supporters of the multiverse idea think this means the galaxies are being drawn to something outside our universe.

 So our theory becomes a flat, infinite multiverse, with finite universes scattered across it like cookies on an endless cookie sheet.
 (That’s my simile, so we’re using my preferred snack food.)
-I like this theory, and not just because it’s tastier than Pringles.
+I like this theory, and not just because I prefer sweets to salty Pringles.
 But if you’re not satisfied yet, or you want to learn more about the history of the cosmos, Mersini-Houghton and other scientists are going to be on the Science Channel on Wednesday, June 15, answering the question, “Is there an edge to the universe?”

 Also, Greene’s most recent book is about the possibility of a multiverse or parallel universes.
 I haven’t read it yet, but I hear Greene has moved on from The Simpsons to South Park.
 (Fans of Kenny should be pleased: it’s Cartman whose life is risked to explain potential and kinetic energy.)